flora8heart/raindrop-collector/README.md

 ## Game Mechanics

+**Scoring**

+A score of 1 is awarded for each raindrop collected.

+**Game Over Conditions**

+The player loses if they miss more than 5 raindrops where the game end when a total of 6 raindrops has been missed either consecutively or cumulatively.

+**Difficulty Progression**

-- The game increases in difficulty as more raindrops are collected.
-The game ends when 6 raindrops has been missed.
+The game increases in difficulty as more raindrops are collected.

+**Cloud Movement Speed**

-- The cloud movement speed increases after every 10 raindrops has been collected.
+The cloud movement speed increases after every 10 raindrops has been collected.

+**Basket Movement Speed**

-- The basket movement speed increases as the game increases in difficulty as cloud movement speed increases.
+The basket movement speed also increases as the game increases in difficulty to align with the increasing cloud movement speed.

 <!-- ## Source Files -->